-While flight vehicles have become pervasive in today's society, they remain technologically restricted to unpopulated, open-air settings.
-Vehicles that specialize in safe flight through confined, obstacle-ridden environments will pave the way toward redefining currently outdated and expensive methods of structural inspection, search and rescue, and law enforcement operations.
-Michigan Autonomous Aerial Vehicles (MAAV) designs and builds lightweight quadrotor unmanned aerial vehicles (UAV) capable of stable, confined-space flight.
-MAAV's vehicle will compete in the 2013 International Aerial Robotics Competition (IARC) where it will demonstrate its ability to autonomously enter into, and navigate throughout an unknown building.
-Using a combination of control, computer vision, Simultaneous Localization and Mapping (SLAM), and path planning algorithms, it will locate and retrieve a target flash drive, deploy a decoy flash drive and exit the compound within the allotted 10 minute time frame.
+While flight vehicles have become pervasive in today's society, they remain technologically restricted to using GPS for navigating open areas.
+Vehicles capable of flying in open environments without relying on GPS will pave the way toward redefining currently outdated and expensive methods of structural inspection, search and rescue, and law enforcement operations that often take place in areas with limited GPS availibility.
+Michigan Autonomous Aerial Vehicles (MAAV) designs and builds lightweight quadrotor unmanned aerial vehicles (UAV) capable of stable, autonomous flight without GPS.
+MAAV's vehicle will compete in the 2014 International Aerial Robotics Competition (IARC) where it will demonstrate its ability to autonomously manage a herd of ground vehicles in an open environment.
+Using a combination of control, computer vision, and path planning algorithms, it will herd ground robots over the goal line in the required time.